Serials crisis: Growth in scholarly publishing

 An additional problem is a dramatic increase in the volume of research literature and increasing specialization of that research, i.e. the creation of academic subfields.

 This includes a growth in the number of scholars and an increase in potential demand for these journals.

 At the same time, funds available to purchase journals are often decreasing in real terms.
 Libraries have seen their collection budgets decline in real terms compared to the United States Periodical Price Index.
 As a result of the increasing cost of journals, academic libraries have reduced their expenditures on other types of publications such as scholarly monographs.

 Exchange rates

-Currency exchange rates can serve to increase the volatility of subscription prices throughout the world.
+Currency exchange rates can serve to increase the fluctuation over the short run of subscription prices throughout the world.
 For example, journal publishers in Europe often set their prices in Euro not United States Dollars, so subscribers in the United States will experience varying prices due to exchange rate fluctuations.
 The converse is true for European institutions who subscribe to journals published in the United States.
 As the United States and Europe publish the vast majority of scholarly journals, libraries in other regions are subject to ever greater uncertainty.
 Although exchange rates can go down as well as up, long-term trends in currency values can lead to chronic price inflation experienced by particular libraries or collections.